rcverse/anpe-gui/anpe_gui/resources/gui_help.md

 *   If nested phrases were included (<option>Include nested phrases</option> was checked), the display will show the hierarchical structure.
 By default, nested phrases might be collapsed; click on a parent phrase entry to expand or collapse its children.

 #### Detached Results Viewer
-*   Click the <button><icon>external-link.svg</icon></button> button (Detach, looks like a box with an arrow) in the upper-right corner of the results area to open the results in a separate, resizable window.
+*   Click the detach button (looks like a box with an arrow) in the upper-right corner of the results area to open the results in a separate, resizable window.
-*   This detached window provides a larger view that can be moved independently.
+*   This detached window provides a larger view that can be moved independently, allowing you to see more info.
 *   All functionality from the main view is preserved:
     *   Search filter box to quickly find specific phrases.
     *   Sorting options (by appearance order, length, or structure).